48 Hours in Bozeman, MT: Fun Things to Do

 Bozeman Day 1

 Grab a pastry and take a hike.
-Get up early to beat the crowds and head to Wild Crumb on Bozeman’s North Side for a huckleberry scone (or any other pastry) and coffee or tea.
+Get up early to beat the crowds and head to Wild Crumb on Bozeman’s North Side (600 N Wallace Ave) for a huckleberry scone (or any other delicious option) and coffee or tea.

 Then drive 7 minutes to the College M Trailhead and Picnic Area.
-Enjoy your breakfast and hike the easy 2-ish mile trail (not the steep one) to the top for gorgeous views of the valley.
+Enjoy your breakfast and hike the easier 2-ish mile trail (not the steep route) to the top for gorgeous views of the valley.

-Other great Bozeman bakeries: Aurore and Granny's Donuts
+Other great Bozeman bakeries: Aurore (west side) and Granny's Donuts (on MSU’s campus)

 Stop for lunch and learn about dinosaurs.
 Drive back to town and get lunch at Feed Cafe (open until 2pm).
 Don’t miss their excellent gift shop next door.